sergey-vun/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 # Overview of Microsoft Graph Data Connect

 Microsoft Graph Data Connect augments Microsoft Graph’s transactional model with an intelligent way to access rich data at scale.
 The data covers how workers communicate, collaborate, and manage their time across all the applications and services in Microsoft 365.
-Ideal for big data and machine learning, Data Connect allows you to develop applications for analytics, intelligence, and business process optimization by extending M365 data into Azure.
+Ideal for big data and machine learning, Data Connect allows you to develop applications for analytics, intelligence, and business process optimization by extending Microsoft 365 data into Azure.
 By integrating in this way, you'll be able to take advantage of the vast suite of compute, storage in Azure while staying compliant with industry standards and keeping your data secure.

 ![This image explains the applied data controls between Microsoft 365 data into the Azure cloud, as well as the output data.](images/data-connect-mgdc-capabilities.png)